For practical guidance on what goes wrong in business disputes and planning, see Practical Legal Guidance.

 What entity structure is right for my business?

-Entity choice turns on liability protection, tax treatment, ownership flexibility, and governance needs.
-LLCs are common for closely held businesses because of their flexibility.
-The right structure depends on the number of owners, the nature of the business, and long term plans.
+The right business entity in Pennsylvania depends on liability protection, tax treatment, ownership flexibility, and how the business will be governed.
+Most closely held businesses use an LLC for its flexibility, but the right structure depends on the number of owners, the nature of the business, and long-term plans.

 What should an LLC operating agreement cover?